 It’s worth being honest about the counter-argument here, since it came up in the Lobste.rs thread on my Shuttle article: experienced Go developers point out that errcheck and golangci-lint catch most of the “forgot to handle the error” cases in practice, and that explicit if err != nil is easier to read than dense ? chains.

-Both points are fair, and the explicit style is a deliberate cultural value, not an accident:
+Both points are fair, and the explicit style is a deliberate cultural value:

 I think that error handling should be explicit, this should be a core value of the language.